-DVC's John Scott QC, SC, JP focused on directors’ duties.
+John focused on directors’ duties.
 He took the audience through seminal changes; notably the duty of care - which was previously based on common law principles.
 John explained that the new Companies Ordinance altered the position - as the duty of care is now a statutory one.
 The relevant section contained two limbs - which created both an objective requirement for compliance, and a second more onerous limb which set out a subjective standard for directors.
 The subjective standard essentially enables the court to weigh the director on his or her own merits.
 John examined the much-discussed tension between the two, how the hybrid approach played out in practice and he cited relevant case law to paint a portrait of the current position.

 The 3 hour CPD accredited symposium was essentially a referendum on the proficiency of the newer Ordinance and it was geared to answer the following questions:

 1. Did the key changes enshrined in Cap 622 translate into enhanced corporate governance and better regulation for Hong Kong?